The characters of The Morose Mononokean.

 - Brought Down to Normal: Temporarily.
 He loses the ability to see and hear demons after giving his sight to Tomori briefly.
 He gets better.

-- Disappeared Dad: He's only met his father once, during a Christmas day when he's three years old.
+- Disappeared Dad: He's only met his father once, on Christmas day when he was three years old.

 - Foil: To Abeno, whether it be in their looks, personality, or methods and mindset for completing a job.

 - Hair-Contrast Duo: Inverted with Abeno.
 Black-haired Ashiya is friendly and kind while blonde Abeno is cynical and grumpy.

 - Gender-Blender Name: His first name, Hanae, has the word for "flower" in it (probably because his mom is a florist and runs a flower shop).
 The guys in his class assumed, from his name, that Ashiya was a girl — until he finally showed up in class; the boys were very disappointed.

 - Generation Xerox: He apparently shares a lot of history with his Disappeared Dad, Sakae.
 Sakae was an employee of the Mononokean, serving under Aoi, just as Ashiya is now serving under Abeno.
 Sakae also met his eventual wife (Ashiya's mom) after exorcising a demon who was haunting her and left her ill.
 Similarly, Ashiya crosses paths with Abeno while trying to get rid of the demon that was draining his life-force and leaving him in the infirmary.

 - Heterosexual Life-Partners: With Abeno.
 He gets so unnerved when Abeno ignores him during Egen's visit to their school that he takes his anger out on him and calls him an idiot, only to immediately regret doing so.

 - Idiot Hero: Not exactly dumb, but he gets himself into bad situations because he doesn't really think things through.
 Abeno considers him to be thoughtless.